 In terms of contributions, we extend the state of the art by: (i) proposing a generic resource governance conceptual framework; (ii) demonstrating how blockchain technologies and trusted execution environments can together be used to manage resource usage; and (iii) assessing the effectiveness of the proposed framework via concrete quantitative and qualitative evaluation metrics derived from our data market motivating use case scenario.

-The remainder of the paper is structured as follows: \cref{sec:background} presents the necessary background information regarding data access and usage control, trusted execution environments, decentralized applications, and blockchain oracles. \Cref{sec:rw} provides an overview of related work.
+The remainder of the paper is structured as follows: \cref{sec:background} presents the necessary background information regarding data access and usage control, trusted execution environments, decentralized applications, and blockchain oracles.
+In the same section we also provide an overview of related work.
 We introduce the motivating scenario used to guide our work in \cref{sec:motivation} and our ReGov conceptual framework in \cref{sec:framework}.
-Following on from this we described our DLT and TEE-based instantiation in \cref{sec:instantiation} and the results of our quantitative and qualitative in \cref{sec:evaluation}.
+Following on from this, we described our DLT and TEE-based instantiation in \cref{sec:instantiation} and the results of our quantitative and qualitative in \cref{sec:evaluation}.
 Finally, we conclude and outline directions for future work in \cref{sec:conclusion}.